voytas75/AzureOpenAI-PowerShell/PSAOAI/README.md

 The PSAOAI (PowerShell Azure OpenAI) module is a powerful tool designed to interact with Azure OpenAI Services.
 It leverages the Azure OpenAI API to provide a seamless and efficient way to manage and utilize Azure OpenAI Services directly from your PowerShell environment.

-This module allows you to perform a variety of tasks such as managing, and interacting with OpenAI models, generating text, and analyzing the output.
+This module allows you to perform a variety of tasks such as managing, and interacting with OpenAI models, generating text, images, and analyzing the output.
 It is designed to be user-friendly and efficient, making it easy for both beginners and experienced users to leverage the power of Azure OpenAI Services.

 Whether you're looking to automate tasks, generate insightful data, or simply explore the capabilities of Azure OpenAI, the PSAOAI module is a valuable addition to your PowerShell toolkit.